Vlad-Ber/loldraftai/apps/desktop/README.md

+# Desktop

+This is the desktop app code for DraftKing.
+It uses Electron and React.
+It uses some components from a local package of this monorepo, the `@draftking/ui` package.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.